The Overwatch League A Sinking Ship

 The Overwatch League was in full swing for a fantastic home series in both North America, Europe, and Asia.
 What became apparent rather quickly, however: These leagues would not continue due to the coronavirus pandemic, which saw several major sporting events cancelled simultaneously.

 It could be argued that of all the major Esports, Overwatch maker Blizzard was the slowest to react to the changes, adapting to formats that other major Esports events had already set in motion.
-One big factor players and coaches were trying to cope with, in addition to the coronavirus pandemic, was the introduction of hero pools, which aimed to ban a certain number of heroes each week to keep the fresh and in constant flux.
+One big factor players and coaches were trying to cope with, in addition to the coronavirus pandemic, was the introduction of hero pools, which aimed to ban a certain number of heroes each week to keep the meta fresh and in constant flux.

 “I understand what Blizzard was getting at.
 I understand the fans’ perspective.
 But talking about my perspective is hell,” said head coach of Flordia Mayhem Kim Kuki Dae-Kuk